NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 We could use the very same syntax to also overwrite the automatically discovered arguments like `writeShellScriptBin`, though that doesn't make sense here.

+This pattern is used widely in `nixpkgs`:
-For example, a Go program that expects `buildGoModule` it is common to see some expression like `callPackage ./go-program.nix { buildGoModule = buildGo116Module; }` to enforce a certain Go compiler version.
+For example, functions which represent Go programs often have a parameter `buildGoModule`, and it is common to see an expression like `callPackage ./go-program.nix { buildGoModule = buildGo116Module; }` to enforce a certain Go compiler version.
+`nixpkgs` is therefore not simply a huge library of pre-configured packages, but a collection of functions that can be used to generate custom configurations of packages and even of whole ecosystems ("All Python packages using my custom interpreter") on the fly without duplicating code.

 ## 2. Benefit: overrides

 `callPackage` adds more convenience by adding an attribute to the derivation it returns: the `override` function.

-That is, as a consequence of handling parametrized builds with `callPackage`, we can also change the value of the parameters after the fact, using the derivation's `override` function.
+This means that, as a consequence of handling builds with `callPackage`, we can also change the value of these function arguments _after_ the fact, using the derivation's `override` function.

 Consider this new `default.nix`, where we added a third attribute `folks`: